LuckyMachines/game-core/games/hexploration/README.md

 ## Getting Started:

-All frontend interactions will potentially interact with three contracts:
+Frontends will interact with some or all of these contracts:

 - [Game Controller](#game-controller-hexplorationcontrollersol): Players submit game moves through this contract.
 - [Game Events](#game-events-gameeventssol): All game events are emitted here.
 Subscribe to any events from this contract.